 When I was a little girl I used to keep a journal and write everything great, and sometimes bad that happen to me.
 I think this blog is kinda the same think, so I have to write everything about my perfect day and the week that followed.
 It all started three days before the wedding, my Mom and Grandma threw me the best bridal shower, in hebrew we call it “CHINA” party.
 The basic of the party is a bit traditional and a lot of fun.
 You get to invite all your closest girl friends and all the women of your family, and you have a great big feast of great food and traditional sweets, and lots and lots of dancing.
 The added bonus is you get to wear a beautiful dress (in my case dresses) and get a ton of lingerie.

 The morning after was PERFECT!
 My hair and makeup was done by two of my best friends, and they made me look like a real princes.
-My love came to pick me up and we even got to get photographed before the party, which was absolutely fabulous, the reception, the ceremony and the best party ever.
+My love came to pick me up and we even got to get photographed backdrops before the party with a gorgeous best bridal veil, which was absolutely fabulous, the reception, the ceremony and the best homecoming dresses ever.
 I think it was the fastest day ever…… I enjoyed it but it went through so fast, that now a week later it feels like a sweet dream.

 And now that life is back on track 🙁 I am back to work and writing.
 I made the perfect comfort pumpkin & carrot soup.
 It is creamy, tasty and very low calorie, after all I still have to watch my figure.
 This recipe is based on a great recipe from Smitten Kitchen.